Security Engines - Click-Time Protection

 Note: Formatted tooltips are available on Microsoft Outlook for Mac, Outlook Web Access, and many other clients.
 Some clients, such as Outlook for Windows, limit the ability to present tooltips and will present the raw rewritten URL.

-When the user clicks on the link Avanan checks the target URL.
-If it is determined to be benign, the user continues without interruption.
-If it is determined to be malicious, the user is forwarded to a warning page.
+• If the URL is found to be malicious, the user is forwarded to a warning page.

 Configuring Click-Time Protection Policy